MGamboaNZP/SVIR_Re0_Rp_ApplMathComput_2024/README.md

-# Re0 and Rp joint and marginal distributions of the exact and population reproduction numbers in a stochastic SVIR Model
+# Joint and marginal distributions of the exact, Re0, and population, Rp, reproduction numbers in a stochastic SVIR Model

 This repository contains Matlab scripts associated with the publication: